TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 *   The Hill and Practitioner Insights commentaries
 *   The largest collection of litigation content

-Use your alerts on WestlawNext to inform you promptly of new legal developments in your practice area or from your customized search.
+Use your alerts on Westlaw to inform you promptly of new legal developments in your practice area or from your customized search.

 If you like, set up daily email summaries as well.
 You can add colleagues to the email list.